ghern5234/SQL-Employee-Tracker/README.md

 - Ensure you have Node.js and PostgresSQL installed on your machine.

-- Install the dependencies running the `npm install` command in your terminal.
+- Install the dependencies by running the `npm i` command in your terminal.

 - Create a .env file in the root directory of the project and add your PostgresSQL connection details:
 `DB_NAME='your_database_name'`